jpthiele/dealii-Wiki/Frequently-Asked-Questions.md

 ### The solution converges initially, but the error doesn't go down below 10<sup>-8</sup>!

-First: if the error converges to zero, then you are basically doing something right already.
+First: If the error converges to zero, then you are basically doing something right already.
 Congratulations!

 As for why the error does not converge any further, there are two typical